Royal Palace - Istana Negara, Kuala Lumpur

 Hmm..I was trying to sneak out looking for a nice ops but hey, its a guarded residence and even the roof you can't see only those guards. when we we're there it was in time for the visit of the French Prime Minister Chirac, so there are lot's of guards outside..maybe because they're waiting for the visit?

 The official residence of the Yang Di-Pertuan Agong (The King), located on a hillock at Jalan Istana.
 The palace is surrounded by green lawns, ponds and trees.
 On ceremonial occasions, the palace and its grounds are gaily lit-up.

-Istana Negara is the official residence of His Majesty, the Yang diPertuan Agung (the King of Malaysia).
+The Istana Negara is the official residence of the King of Malaysia.

 It is located on the green grassy slopes of Bukit Petaling overlooking the Klang River along Jalan Syed Putra.